 The birth of superpowers

 Companies have used machine learning (ML) for years for its behind-the-scenes automation capabilities.
-Then came the boom of large language models (LLMs) that gave computers the ability to understand natural language and human intent (enter: customer service chatbots).
+Then came the boom of large language models (LLMs) that allowed computers to understand natural language and human intent (enter: customer service chatbots).

-The more recent onset of Gen AI made it possible for machine learning to create.
-Gen AI is powerful, and the considerations for leveraging it properly and responsibly are growing larger and larger.
+The more recent onset of Gen AI made machine learning possible.
+Gen AI is powerful, and the considerations for leveraging it properly and responsibly are growing increasingly complex.

 Opportunities and considerations